NJ Aggravated Sexual Assault Attorney

 Penalties for Aggravated Sexual Assault in New Jersey

-Aggravated sexual assault is a first degree crime under 2C:14-2.
-The standard penalties at sentencing for a first degree crime include 10-20 years in prison, a $200,000 fine, registration under Megan’s Law and Parole Supervision for Law.
-You should also know that the No Early Release Act (“NERA”) applies and this sentencing provision requires that a defendant serve at least 85% of their sentence before becoming eligible for parole.
+Aggravated sexual assault is a first-degree crime under 2C:14-2.
+The standard penalties at sentencing for a first-degree crime include 10-20 years in prison, a $200,000 fine, registration under Megan’s Law, and Parole Supervision for Law.
+You should also know that the No Early Release Act (“NERA”) applies.
+This sentencing provision requires that a defendant serve at least 85% of their sentence before becoming eligible for parole.

 Defenses to an Aggravated Sexual Assault Offense